§ Trust Spanning Protocol (TSP) Specification

 member endpoints, there will be K-1

-bi-directional relationships in each endpoint.
-The total mesh in the group consists of K(K-1)
+bi-directional relationships at each endpoint.
+The total mesh group consists of K(K-1)

 relationships.
-If these are all simple Direct Mode relationship, each endpoint uses one VID for the group.
+If these are all simple Direct Mode relationships, each endpoint will use one VID for the group.

 Endpoints in such a group MAY also use Nested Mode and Routed Mode as they wish for each or all of these relationships.